Holidays to Fuerteventura are a beach lovers paradise boasting broad sun soaked beaches and gentle breezes that whip off the Atlantic.

 Kite Surfing: This an exhilarating activity that is a combination of surfing and kite flying.
 Fuerteventura is home to a number of schools that offer courses for beginners and experts.

 Snorkelling: A perfect way to experience Fuertevetura's beaches and marvel at the marine life.
 There are numerous diving schools all over the island who offer snorkelling lessons for all levels.
-Snorkellers can expect to see cuttlefish, sea urchins and more.
+Snorkelers can expect to see cuttlefish, sea urchins and more.

 Hiking: The terrain in Fuerteventura is ideal for hiking, the island has a variety of walks ranging from seaside strolls to more challenging hikes up steep ascents.